Training: Arts Educational Schools London and The Morgan Aslanoff Dance School.

 Theatre credits include: original London cast of Hamilton (Victoria Palace) after making her professional debut in On the Town (Regent’s Park Open Air Theatre), for which she received Best Actress in a Musical at the 2017 Stage Debut Awards.

-Concert credits include: soloist in London Musical Theatre Orchestra’s A Christmas Carol at The Ljubljana Music Festival in Slovenia with the Slovenian Philharmonic Orchestra.
+Concert credits include: soloist in London Musical Theatre Orchestra’s A Christmas Carol at The Lyceum Theatre and soloist in The Ljubljana Music Festival in Slovenia with the Slovenian Philharmonic Orchestra.

 Theatre credits include: Aldonza/ Dulicinea in Man of La Mancha (Coliseum), Florence in Chess (Coliseum), Carole King in Beautiful: The Carole King Musical (Aldwych), Ruth in Dessa Rose (Trafalgar Studios), Paquette in Candide (Menier Chocolate Factory), Maggie Saunders in Lend Me A Tenor (Gielgud), Kate Monster/Lucy the Slut in Avenue Q (Gielgud), standby Elphaba in Wicked (Apollo Victoria) and Susan in Tick, Tick...
 Boom!
 (Menier Chocolate Factory).